Coherent Audio-Visual Editing via Conditional Audio Generation Following Video Edits: Proposed method

 As shown in Fig. \ref{fig:feature}, this process yields a hierarchy of acoustic features $\{ \mathbf{a}_l \}$, from coarse to fine detail, allowing flexible control over structural information preservation.
 The level of detail can be controlled by masking out the features corresponding to finer details.
 Specifically, the acoustic features at the specified level of detail are given by:

 where $L$ is the maximum level, and $\mathbf{m}_l \in \mathbb{R}^{2^l \times T_a}$ denote a mask at level $l$, whose elements are all zero if $l$ is larger than the specified level, and all one otherwise.
-In the remainder of this paper, we refer to $\mathbf{a}$, consisting of the hierarchical loudness features and their corresponding mask (which specifies the level of detail), as the acoustic features.
+In the remainder of this paper, we refer to $\mathbf{a}$ as the acoustic features.